Rev Up Your Anti-Inflammatory Omega 3’s Naturally!

 Although there is debate over the optimal Omega-6:Omega-3 ratio, I’ve heard that it should stay under 3:1.
 And do you know what the average ratio for Americans is?
 Guess……..
 I’ll give you some time.
 Yes, it is unfortunately about 20:1 wtih the Standard American Diet (SAD).
 Not good!

 And why should we care about this omega fat ratio anyway?
-Inflammation.
+The answer is simple: Inflammation.
 And what does inflammation cause?
 Disease.
 You get the picture.

 The same reason that I do (and teach) anti-inflammatory T-Tapp movements is the very same reason that I try to eat a diet rich in Omega-3’s.
-That’s it for today’s science and nutrition lesson.
-Go enjoy some good, healthy, Omega-3 rich foods!
-Your waist, your blood vessels, and your entire body will thank you.
+That’s it for today’s science and nourishment lesson.
+As long as your doctor’ is not opposed to it for some reason, go enjoy some good, healthy, Omega-3 rich foods!
+Your waist, your blood vessels, and your entire body just might thank you.